ameowlia/Intro-to-Whiteboarding/questions/reverse-a-string.md

 If you're not comfortable coding in a language with mutable strings, reverse an array of characters instead.

-Hints can be found at the original source:[Reverse a string](https://www.interviewcake.com/question/reverse-string-in-place).
+Hints can be found at the original source: [Reverse a string](https://www.interviewcake.com/question/reverse-string-in-place).

 ##########################
 Solutions Below This Line